rgunnar/openssl-lab/chapter06/README.md

 ## Use s_client to connect to your web server

 `echo | openssl s_client -connect localhost:443 -showcerts`

 The use of "echo |" is to get the result without having to wait for the server to timeout since the command is interactive.

-The output will be something like this
+The output will be something like this:

 ```shell
 CONNECTED(00000003)
 Can't use SSL_get_servername